 Iron Man's rib towards Spencer in regards to his bionic arm ("Just the arm?
 What?
 Can't afford the rest of the suit?") takes on a darker, more somber tone if you played the 2009 Bionic Commando sequel.
 Spencer's arm is his wife.

 The "too much RAM" jokes regarding the Human Torch's removal from the game also become slightly more awkward now that the Torch was killed off in the comics.

 X-Factor, particularly Level 3, which can quickly change the tide of the battle.

 Phoenix is the major one, mainly due to Dark Phoenix being an enormous pain to fight and even more of one if X-Factor is involved; see "Tier-Induced Scrappy" below for how ridiculous this can become.

-Doom's Hidden Missile assist can single-handedly make almost any team or character top tier.
+Doom's Hidden Missiles assist do much to strengthen zoning teams or characters.
 Doom himself is a solid character in his own right too, so it's not even really a trade-off including him on your team just for his assist.

 Vergil is also a Game Breaker as well.
 His normals have extremely long range, and several of his moves have hitboxes from behind, which means that if you think you're safe just because you leapt over Vergil when he does a move, think again.

 Phoenix Wright's line when defeating Firebrand.
 He casually quips, "Well, look at that!
 I guess you can beat the devil!"
 It can remind one of another certain attorney who took on the Devil and won.
 The quote itself is more or less a reference to both Miles Edgeworth and Manfred von Karma of his own series, but it can still apply to the book.